debops/debops/README.md

 * Module blacklisting
 * Module loading (with optional parameters)
+* Optionally forces that a module is loaded with certain parameters by unloading it first.
 * Either make changes permanent or only to the running system.
 Default is permanent.

 ### Installation